Vedant550/-Youtube-Video-Transcribe-Summarizer-LLM-App/README.md

 1. Input the YouTube video link you want to transcribe.
 2. Select the subject area (Physics, Chemistry, Mathematics, or Data Science & Statistics).
 3. Click on the "Get Detailed Notes" button.
-4. Watch in amazement as the AI-powered Gemini Pro model generates detailed notes based on the video transcript! 🤯
+4. Watch in amazement as the AI-powered  model generates detailed notes based on the video transcript! 🤯